ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 As you are going to be testing a gRPC-based service, you need to add a NuGet package called __Grpc.Net.Client__.

-__Note:__ This is different from the __Grpc.AspNetCore__ package you use in the actial service, but thats because you only need access to a class used as a base class then the __Grpc.AspNetCore__ package creates a gRPC client.
+__Note:__ This is different from the __Grpc.AspNetCore__ package you use in the actual service, but that's because you only need access to a class used as a base class when the __Grpc.AspNetCore__ package creates a gRPC client.
 (It will hopefully make more sense in a while...)

-Now, as the test is testing a gRPC-client, you can't really re-use any of the `ExeuteTest` methods you created earlier.
+Now, as the test is testing a gRPC-client, you can't really re-use any of the `ExecuteTest` methods you created earlier.
 Instead, you will need to create a new one.

 So, at the bottom of the `TestHelper` class, add a new method with a signature that looks like this